Reflection on Luke 7:1-10 ~

 Additional Thoughts

-Thank you for meditating on this Gospel reading and considering this Lectio Divina Luke 7:1-10 Reflection – become like the Centurion.
+Thank you for meditating on this Gospel and reading this Lectio Divina on Luke 7:1-10 Reflection – Like the Centurion.

-Would you like to contribute related thoughts to these Lectio reflections of the Gospel readings or other contemplative material to this Web-based ministry?
+Would you like to contribute related thoughts to these Lectio reflections on the Gospel readings?
+Since Lectio is not the only contemplative prayer style, others might appreciate your expressions in this ministry.
 Do you see God’s grandeur everywhere and unconditionally enjoy sharing the love of Christ that you have inside?
 Are you willing to be anonymous in what you would share?
 If so, email me.

 Prayer for young families: